wrightben/texas-holdem/Extraneous - Hole Cards/Scenarios/README.md

 If you have 6 defined positions and play that game 50,000 times, how do those game statistics relate to the individual statistics?
 Is this question worth answering?

-When does it make sense to bet on a 30% (or less) expected value?
-I've dreamt of winning the lottery too.
+When does it make sense to bet on a 50% (or less) expected value?

 No one ever gave me the impression that I would appreciate an unshuffled deck as much as I do now.

+The game can be simulated statistically.
+Perhaps the best online poker sites use that technique.
+But they still need cards, don't they?
+There are interesting implementations to consider at this intersection.